vivianchengg/unsw-meme/README.md

 A common question asked throughout the project is usually "How can I test this?" or "Can I test this?".
 In any situation, most things can be tested thoroughly.
 However, some things can only be tested sparsely, and on some other rare occasions, some things can't be tested at all.
 A challenge of this project is for you to use your discretion to figure out what to test, and how much to test.
 Often, you can use the functions you've already written to test new functions in a black-box manner.

 ### 6.5.
 Pagination
-The behaviour in which channelMessages returns data is called **pagination**.
+The behaviour in which <code>channelMessages</code> returns data is called **pagination**.
 It's a commonly used method when it comes to getting theoretially unbounded amounts of data from a server to display on a page in chunks.
 Most of the timelines you know and love - Facebook, Instagram, LinkedIn - do this.

 For example, in iteration 1, if we imagine a user with `authUserId` 12345 is trying to read messages from channel with ID 6, and this channel has 124 messages in it, 3 calls from the client to the server would be made.
 These calls, and their corresponding return values would be:
  * `channelMessages(12345, 6, 0) => { [messages], 0, 50 }`